 Review a list of common paralegal skills prior to your interview, including technology, organization, research and investigative skills.
 Think of how these skills can be specifically applied to the paralegal profession.
 Find examples of ways that you are proficient in these skills, and be ready to discuss this during the interview.

 The need for paralegals and legal assistant jobs is also growing.
-According to the U.S. Bureau of Labor Statistics (accessed December 20, 2019) employment is expected to grow 12%—much faster than the average—through 2028.
+According to the U.S. Bureau of Labor Statistics (accessed September 9, 2023) employment is expected to grow 4%—as fast as the average—through 2032.

 There are three paths to become a paralegal: Pursue an intensive paralegal certificate program, complete an undergraduate degree in paralegal studies, or receive on the job training from a supervising attorney.